 Protocol for Ante-Natal Care

-Toggle1.
-Overview of Condition:
+1. Overview of Condition:

 Key Components of Ante-Natal Care:

-- Monitoring of maternal and fetal health.
+- Maternal and Fetal Monitoring: Routine assessments and monitoring of both maternal and fetal health.

 Common Pregnancy-Related Symptoms:

-- Morning sickness (nausea and vomiting).
+- Morning sickness

-- Back pain and pelvic discomfort.
+- Back pain and pelvic discomfort

-- Swelling and varicose veins.
+- Swelling and varicose veins

-- Emotional fluctuations (mood swings).
+- Emotional fluctuations (mood swings)

 Probable Deficits: